 Prepare and print checking account “Bank Reconciliation” monthly.

-Print “Cash BalanceReport” monthly.
+Print “Cash Balance Sheet Report” monthly.

 Print “Checking Account Register” monthly.

-Forward copies of monthly “Checking Account Register,” “Cash Balance Report,” bank statement(s) and checking account “Bank Reconciliation” to SCWS Officers.
+Forward copies of monthly “Checking Account Register,” “Cash Balance Sheet Report,” bank statement(s) and checking account “Bank Reconciliation” to SCWS Officers.

 Prepare a receipt, in duplicate, for the “7th Tradition” and “Special Meeting” contributions, and have a second Board Member verify the count and co-sign the receipt.
 Give one copy of the signed receipt to the Chairperson or presiding Officer.